 The downside to usertesting

-One problem with user testing is the infrequency of studies and the need to complete them quite quickly, if not done quickly spaces can fill up quite sharpish and you will lose the opportunity to complete the study.
-But working a 9-5 and not necessarily having the quitest evenings in my mad house I have still found time to complete a number of them from the comfort of my own home.
-While my partner hears me talking to myself in the late hours about why the layout of a hotel brand doesnt work for me.
+One problem with user testing is the infrequency of studies and the need to complete them quite quickly.
+If not done quickly spaces can fill up quite sharpish and you will lose the opportunity to complete the study.
+But working a 9-5 and not necessarily having the quietest evenings in my mad house I have still found time to complete a number of them from the comfort of my own home.
+While my partner hears me talking to myself in the late hours about why the layout of a hotel brand doesn’t work for me.